-Jenay believes that we all must understand ourselves before we can discover our individual Self.
-Although physical practice has helped her to open the door to inner understanding, it is Svadhyaya; self study that has been the true light upon her path.
+Jenay is truly an artist in the field of Yoga.
+She believes that we all must understand ourselves before we can discover our individual Self.
+Through personal experience and continued study she has learned to teach Yoga in a way that combines physical therapy and development of mindfulness.
+Physical practice helped her to open the door to inner understanding.
+Svadhyaya; self study that has been the true light upon her path.
 Through the study of books and ancient texts, deep concentration, and recognition of the mirrors provided by those with whom she practices and engages, she has come to see the light that shines upon her path.

 Her Yoga teaching career began in 2005.
 Her training includes influences from B.K.S.
 Iyengar, Pattabhi Jois, Rod Stryker, Amy Pearce-Hayden, Gabriel Halpern and Elena Brower.
 She specializes in teaching in-studio practices with unique sequences that challenge practitioners to focus on the present moment and individualized private sessions that address that which lies beneath the physical.